samarth1612/samarth1612/README.md

 #  Hi there 👋, this is Samarth
 ## I am a Hardware Enthusiast

-- I am a 4th year Computer Science Dual Degree pursuer at Indian Institute of Information Technology, Design and Manufacturing, Kancheepuram, Chennai.
+- I am a Final year Computer Science Dual Degree pursuer at Indian Institute of Information Technology, Design and Manufacturing, Kancheepuram, Chennai.
 - I’m looking to collaborate on projects related to computer hardware.
 - I’m also looking for internships in the field of computer hardware.
 - You can reach me at: